-This network operates as communications and information sharing network to connect members to the best planning practices that reflect current research, science, policy, and technology regarding the protection, management, and use of water resources and utilities.
+This network operates as a communications and information-sharing network to connect members to the best planning practices that reflect current research, science, policy, and technology regarding the protection, management, and use of water resources and utilities.

 The network strives to educate its members regularly with updates on constantly evolving research and technology in the field of water planning.
 The Water and Planning Network provides periodic updates on current research, leading practices, and tools related to planning for water.